gramos1/Python-Projects/README.md

 - Poe's Raven Scrape

 This is another web scraper I made.
 This script scrapes the Project Gutenburg website and scrapes a random stanza from Edgar Alan Poe's poem The Raven.

+- Giovanny's Pizzeria

+This is a fun little script i made in order to solidify some of the Python concepts I have been learning.
+It is a program similating a pizzeria which i appropriately named Giovanny's Pizzeria as the name just seemed so natural.
+It incorporates the use of lists, dictionaries, logical operators and loops.